yewstack/docs/src/concepts/html/elements.md

 ---
-description: Both HTML and SVG elements are supported.
+description: Both HTML and SVG elements are supported
 ---

 # Elements